-Nikon D5600 has a Fully Articulated 3.2″ LCD screen with a resolution of 1,037k dots.
-The Nikon D5600's 3.2″ screen is larger than average and its resolution is up to the class standarts.
+Nikon D5600 has a Fully Articulated 3.2" LCD screen with a resolution of 1,037k dots.
+The Nikon D5600's 3.2" screen is larger than average and its resolution is up to the class standarts.

 type, so you can change the settings and set the focus point with your fingertips.
-For those of you who loves shooting self portraits or group photos, Nikon D5600 will make your life easier with its selfie friendly screen.
+For those of you who loves shooting self portraits or group photos, Nikon D5600 will make your life easier with its Selfie friendly

 Nikon D5600 features both Contrast Detection and Phase Detection autofocus (AF) systems which ensures speed and accuracy of focusing in most situations.
 The AF system has 39 focus points and 9 of these sensors are of Cross-type.
 Cross-type sensors locks focus faster and more accurate compared to single type sensors.
 Nikon D5600 also features Face detection AF

 With Nikon D5600, you can record your videos at a highest resolution of 1920 x 1080 at 60,50,30,25,24 fps and save in MPEG-4 and H.264 formats.
 Full HD resolution of Nikon D5600 will be adequate in most of the situations.
 But if you are after the highest resolution videos available, see our list of Top Cameras with 4K (Ultra-HD) Video

 Connectivity and Storage

-feature, D5600 can communicate with devices such as smartphones which are also equipped with this technology by simply touching each other.
-You can connect your camera to other devices through HDMI port or via USB 2.0 (480 Mbit/sec) port.
+feature, D5600 can communicate with devices such as smartphones which are also equipped with this technology by simply touching each other.Nikon D5600's Bluetooth

-Nikon D5600 is powered by EN-EL14 battery which provides a shooting life of 820 according to CIPA standards.
+Nikon D5600 is powered by battery which provides a shooting life of 820 according to CIPA standards.

-Considering that the average battery life of DSLR type cameras is 880 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.
+Considering that the average battery life of DSLR type cameras is 910 shots, its battery life is about average in its class but it would still be wise to invest in some spare batteries for long photo trips.

 Battery Life Comparison in Entry-Level DSLR Cameras